29 January 2020

 Weeks on chart: 1 week

 After a string of flop releases, child actor-turned-adult actor-turned pop star (for a short while, anyway) Patsy Kensit and her band Eighth Wonder scored two UK top 15 hits in 1988, with the Pet Shop Boys-penned "I'm Not Scared", and this... a Michael Jay (the man behind Martika's debut album, among other things) written track produced by Phil Harding of PWL (the label owned by Pete Waterman of Stock Aitken Waterman).
-With that pedigree, something was bound to give Eighth Wonder a hit eventually - just not Down Under, sadly.
+With that pedigree, something was bound to give Eighth Wonder a hit eventually - just not in Australia, sadly.

 I actually read Patsy's autobiography a while back, as I thought she was someone who'd likely had an interesting life (and that's before we get to the numerous rock-star husbands).
 In it, she seems a little embarrassed of her pop star phase, never feeling too confident in her singing ability.
 It's a shame, as she made a great pop star, I thought.